LOGISTICS 101

 Enhanced Transport Compatibility

-Palletising goods is a popular option if goods need to travel long distances and have to transfer across different modes of transport (e.g. from road to ship) without loading or unloading.
+Palletising goods is a popular option if goods need to travel long distances and have to transfer across different modes of transport (e.g. from road to sea) without loading or unloading.

 It also means that different types of cargo can be stacked on one pallet, making shipping pallets more flexible and accommodating.